 If you’re an environmentally conscious individual, this is a great way to eliminate Japanese Beetles in your Knockout Roses.

-Mix a teaspoon of dish soap to a quart of water and spray the solution on the affected roses and the ground around where you see beetle damage.
+Mix a teaspoon of dish soap with a quart of water and spray the mixture using a spray bottle on the affected roses and the ground around where you see beetle damage.

 Related: What’s a Good Knockout Bug Spray?

 You can also hand pick them and simply frown them in a bucket of soapy water.
 This is still the most effective way to control the population.

 Just ensure to start in the early morning, as this is the time when Japanese beetles are most active.